-Once in Kuranda there are a variety of attractions to visit including the Butterfly Sanctuary, the Rainforestation Nature Park, the Australian Venom Zoo, Kuranda River Cruises as well as simply to explore the quaint little village.
+Once in Kuranda there are a variety of attractions to visit and things to do including the Australian Butterfly Sanctuary, the Rainforestation Nature Park, Kuranda River Cruises as well as simply exploring the quaint little village.

-If you can I also highly recommend you hire a car for at least a day or two to explore the are called the Daintree.
-The Daintree region covers almost 900, 000 hectares of tropical north Queensland and is home to the World Heritage listed Daintree National Park.
+If you can, I also highly recommend you hire a car for at least a day or two to explore the area called the Daintree.
+The Daintree region covers almost 900,000 hectares of tropical north Queensland and is home to the World Heritage listed Daintree National Park.
 Here you will find lush dense rainforest, crocodile infested waters, cool fresh water streams, pristine beaches as well as the Great Barrier Reef.

 Melissa is the creator and writer for the Thrifty Family Travels website; which details her family’s travels both locally and across the globe.
 Together they travel the world, experience new cultures, indulge in local delicacies, and explore every corner of our beautiful earth, navigating their way around the world.
 Thrifty Family Travels hope to inspire other families to travel and to show them all the fantastic places the world has to explore.
 Follow Melissa and her family on Twitter, Facebook and Instagram.